Cdrcar/Northcoders-Cloud-Project/README.md

 - AWS (Amazon Web Services)
 - Terraform for Infrastructure as Code (IaC)
-- Kubernetes (EKS - Elastic Kubernetes Service)
+- Kubernetes (EKS - Elastic Kubernetes Service) for orchestration
 - Docker for containerization
 - CircleCI for continuous integration and continuous deployment (CI/CD)
 - ArgoCD for GitOps-based application deployment